 |Dear Residents, Families, and Friends of Lyncourt School,

-This brochure will provide you with details of our proposed 2018-2019 school budget.
-The budget proposed is $10,710,000, an increase from 2017-2018 to 2018-2019 of $406,000.
-This represents a 3.94% increase in expenses.
-Increases result from safety enhancements, contractual obligations, mandate implementation, essential technology updates, salaries and insurance.
-Our tax levy limit increase that is set forth by the state is 2.52%.
-This represents an increase in tax revenue of $137,472.
-The state has increased foundation aid to the district this year amounting to an additional $125,441.
-This increase is a result of our overall population growth as a district, which has increased by almost 19% in the last 5 years.
+This brochure will provide you with details of our proposed 2019-2020 school budget.
+The budget proposed is $11,124,000 an increase from 2018-2019 to 2019-2020 of $414,000.
+This represents a 3.87% increase in expenses.
+Increases result from growing enrollment, safety enhancements, contractual obligations, mandate implementation, essential technology updates, salaries and insurance.
+Our tax levy limit increase that is set forth by the state is 6.91% as a result of this years’ growth factor.
+The proposed levy increase of 5.99% is below the allowable levy increase.

-Although we are finally realizing an increase in state aid, the aid is still well below the expenditure growth we have each year.
-This reduced aid, coupled with property tax limits, leaves us with a financial gap every year.
-We again have taken the option of funding the budget deficit with reserves and fund balance, ensuring our residents qualify for the proposed state tax rebate.
+Although we are finally realizing an increase in state aid, the aid is still below the expenditure growth we have each year.
+State aid and tax limits still leave us with a revenue gap.
+To balance the budget, we again have taken the option of funding the budget deficit with reserves and fund balance.
+This will ensure our residents qualify for the proposed state tax rebate.
 Our priority is to continue to provide a solid education for our children in a safe and comfortable environment.
-We have great expectations for the future of our community.
+Achieving our goals and sustaining a quality school will require a significant commitment from the Lyncourt community.

-Please join us at the Budget Hearing, scheduled for Tuesday, May 8th at 5:30 p.m. in our auditorium.
+We encourage you to review the budget and we look forward to seeing you at the Budget Hearing, scheduled for Tuesday, May 14th at 5:30 p.m. in our auditorium.

 Thank you for your continued support of our children,